 The unit is largely funded by Cancer Research UK and is based within the Division of Cancer Therapeutics at The Institute of Cancer Research.
 Its research strategy is to exploit the vulnerabilities of cancer cells by discovering novel and innovative small-molecule drugs, and accompanying biomarkers, for the personalised treatment of cancer.

 The Cancer Research UK Cancer Therapeutics Unit at the ICR has an unrivalled track record in discovering new cancer drugs.
 It discovered carboplatin – still the global standard of care for patients with a wide range of solid tumours – and more recently abiraterone, approved by NICE in 2012 for use in advanced prostate cancer.
-Since 2005, the unit has driven the discovery of 20 preclinical drug candidates, and taken eight new drugs into clinical trials.
+Since 2005, the unit has driven the discovery of 20 preclinical drug candidates, and taken nine new drugs into clinical trials.
 One of those was abiraterone, approved by NICE in 2012 to treat advanced prostate cancer.